What is a Good Mantra for Running? + 30 Mantra Examples

 Third-person mantras are also powerful as they sound like someone cheering for you and encouraging you when you’re riding the struggle bus.

-I suggest creating a list of favorite mantras to call upon when you’re needing to call upon your inner strength to complete the workout or get to the finish line proud of yourself.
+I suggest creating a list of favorite mantras to call upon when you need your inner strength to complete the workout or get to the finish line proud of yourself.
+Roll creating a list of mantras into your race day preparation.

 Expect discomfort.